shadowezz/Productiv/docs/DeveloperGuide.md

 e.g. if the user is in deliverable mode, user input is passed to `LogicDeliverableManager`.
 Based on the current mode, the `Ui` updates with information related to that mode.

-The mode of the application be switched via CLI or mouse input.
+The mode of the application can be switched via CLI or mouse input.

-For CLI:
+Via CLI:
 1. The user input is received by the `MainWindow` in the `Ui` component and passed to `LogicDispatcherManager`.
-`LogicDispatcherManager` is the 'gatekeeper' for the Logic component.
+`LogicDispatcherManager` is the 'gatekeeper' of the Logic component.
-1. `LogicDispatcherManager` will identify the user input as a `General` command and call `ModeParser`.
+1. `LogicDispatcherManager` will identify the user input as a `General` command and call `GeneralParser`.
-1. `ModeParser` will create a `SwitchCommandParser`. `SwitchCommandParser` will then parse the arguments in the user input to return a `SwitchCommand`.
+1. `GeneralParser` will create a `SwitchCommandParser`. `SwitchCommandParser` will then parse the arguments in the user input to return a `SwitchCommand`.
 1. This `SwitchCommand` is passed back to `LogicDispatcherManager`.
 1. `LogicDispatcherManager` will then call the execute method of `SwitchCommand` which returns a `CommandResult` containing the mode that the application should switch to.
 1. This `CommandResult` is passed back to `MainWindow`.